shahraizali/awesome-django/README.md

 * [Lighting Fas Shop](http://www.getlfs.com/) - Lighting Fas Shop is Ecommerce made with Django.
 * [Saleor](http://getsaleor.com) - An e-commerce storefront for Python and Django.
 * [Satchless](http://satchless.com) - Satchless brings e-commerce and Python together.
-* [Satchmo](https://bitbucket.org/chris1610/satchmo/src/) - Satchmo is an eCommerce framework creatde in Django which allows you to develop unique and robust online stores.
+* [Satchmo](https://bitbucket.org/chris1610/satchmo/src/) - Satchmo is an eCommerce framework created in Django which allows you to develop unique and robust online stores.

 ## Other